davetron5000/faas-is-a-what-now/markdown/function.md

 But consider how you'd maintain and evolve this system.
 As we just saw, we made changes to the code and had to re-run everything to make sure it still worked.
 It would be better to have an automated test.
-To test our system as it stands, we'd need a unit test of `js/app.js`, and a system test that running `node js/server.js` properly rendered teh web page.
+To test our system as it stands, we'd need a unit test of `js/app.js`, and a system test that running `node js/server.js` properly rendered the web page.

 If, instead, *we* didn't have to worry about `js/server.js`, that's a big piece of the system not to have to worry about.
 Instead, we assume someone else provides `js/server.js` and, as long as our exported function conforms to a known protocol, we're